 Don’t Choose a Free Hosting Account

-While free hosting accounts might be functionally ‘alright’ for a hobbyist, or someone starting a personal blog, they’re a poor choice if you’re launching a website used for professional purposes.
+While a free hosting provider might be functional ‘alright’ for a hobbyist or someone starting a personal blog, it’s a poor choice if you’re launching a website used for professional purposes.

-- Slow load times and page load speeds impacting conversions and forcing customers to exit
+- Slow load times and page load speeds impact conversions, forcing customers to exit.

 Not Checking Customer Reviews